KaanIsmet/Chat-app/README.md

-# Basic Chat Application using TCP Socket Programming
+# Simple Chat Application using TCP Socket Programming
 This is a simple chat application written in C using socket programming with TCP.
 The application allows the client to connect to a server and communicate with each other in real-time.

 ## Requirements